-“You will not replace us” appears to have emerged in February 2017 when IE members, including the group’s founder, Nathan Damigo, showed up at the Museum of the Moving Image in New York City, where actor Shia LeBeouf has set up an anti-Trump live-stream for a project called “He will not divide us.”
+“You will not replace us” first appeared in February 2017 when IE members, including founder Nathan Damigo, showed up at the Museum of the Moving Image in New York City, where actor Shia LeBeouf has set up an anti-Trump live-stream for a project called “He will not divide us.”
 Damigo said to the camera, “Shia LeBeouf, you will not replace us with your globalism."
 The others then joined in, shouting repeatedly, “You will not replace us.”

-The slogan was also used on an IE banner at the May 2017 alt-right rally in Charlottesville, Virginia, and chanted by IE members and other white supremacists during both the torch march and Unite the Right rally in August.
+The IE also brought a “You Will Not Replace Us” banner to the May 2017 alt-right rally in Charlottesville, Virginia.
+In August, IE members and other white supremacists chanted the slogan during the tiki torch march and the following day at Unite the Right.

-The group was founded by Nathan Damigo of Oakdale, California, an Iraq war veteran who is also a convicted felon and, most recently, a white supremacist leader.
-After an “Other Than Honorable” discharge from the U.S. Marine Corps in 2007, Damigo served five years in prison for robbing a man he believed was an Iraqi, in La Mesa, California.
-While in prison, Damigo reportedly read former Klan leader David Duke’s book, My Awakening, which influenced him to adopt white supremacist views.
-After his release from prison in 2014 and while attending California State University, Stanislaus, Damigo briefly led the National Youth Front (NYF), the youth-wing of the white supremacist American Freedom Party (AMF).
-After NYF disbanded, Damigo went on to form IE in March 2016.
+Identity Evropa was founded by Nathan Damigo, an Iraq war veteran who is also a convicted felon.
+After an “Other Than Honorable” discharge from the U.S. Marine Corps in 2007, Damigo, of Oakdale, California, served five years in prison for robbing a man he believed was an Iraqi.
+While in prison, Damigo read former Klan leader David Duke’s book, My Awakening, which encouraged him to adopt white supremacist views.
+He was released from prison in 2014 and enrolled at California State University, Stanislaus, where he briefly led the National Youth Front (NYF), the youth wing of the white supremacist American Freedom Party (AMF).
+After NYF disbanded, Damigo formed IE in March 2016.

-On November 27, 2017, Identity Evropa’s second in command, Chief of Staff Patrick Casey (previously known as Reinhard Wolff) was named the group's new leader.
-Casey, whose membership with Identity Evropa dates back to the organization's first days, previously held the position of Spokesman and Director of Administration.
-His activism has included recruitment efforts at his alum, San Diego State University in California.
-He is employed by Red Ice TV, a Swedish alt right political news aggregator, where he writes articles and provides live commentary.
+In November 2017, IE’s Chief of Staff Patrick Casey (previously known by his alias Reinhard Wolff) replaced Kline as the group's leader.
+Casey, whose membership with Identity Evropa dates back to the first days of the organization, has also been the group’s spokesman and its director of administration.
+His activism has included recruitment efforts at his alma mater, San Diego State University.
+Casey works for Red Ice TV, a Sweden-based alt right political media company, where he writes articles and provides live commentary.

 In June 2017, IE participated in anti-Muslim rallies organized by ACT for America in New York, Orlando, and Indianapolis.

-• Charlottesville, Virginia, August 12, 2017: IE members attended a white supremacist Unite the Right rally in Charlottesville, Virginia.
+- Charlottesville, Virginia, August 12, 2017: IE members attended the white supremacist Unite the Right rally.